 Peter trained at top family law firm Withers LLP, where he qualified in 2005 as a family law solicitor.
 He continued working there until founding Burgess Mee with Antonia in 2013.
 Peter is also a solicitor-advocate.

-Peter is a trained Resolution mediator and has a flourishing dispute resolution practice.
+Peter is a trained Resolution and FMC Accredited mediator and has a flourishing dispute resolution practice.